I spent 40 years as an architectural technologist, and in that time, I’ve seen the best and worst techniques for roofing.

 More appropriate in rural areas, slate is excellent roofing material.
 However, slate is a specialist material best left to professionals who know how to fix it.

 Concrete Interlocking Tiles

-A more modern alternative to clay or slate, concrete interlocking tiles have been around for over 50 years.
+Concrete interlocking tiles have been around for over 50 years as a modern alternative to clay or slate.
 Like clay, they come in various colours and profiles to resemble pantiles or slate.

 Using profiled metal or plastic sheeting is the quickest and easiest way to cover a pitched roof.